Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 from school_entry
 ```

 I then intersected the road and wetland data with this buffer to exclude all data not within my area of study.
+A visualization of road and wetland output is provided below the SQL script.
 ```sql
 CREATE TABLE roads_school AS
 SELECT st_multi(st_intersection(a.geom,b.geom)) as geom, b.id as id